arcs-njit-edu/Docs/docs/Policies/condo_policies.md

 Please contact [hpc@njit.edu](mailto:hpc@njit.edu) to discuss your specific computational needs.

 ## Partial Node Investment
 You can invest in partial nodes, either on a per-CPU or per-MIG GPU basis.
 This flexible model allows you to customize and build resources tailored to your research requirements.
-A sample configuration table can be provided to help you plan your investment.
+Rates for HPC resources are provided below to help you plan your investment.

 ```python exec="on"
 import pandas as pd